 - Start Saving and Begin Investing

-Saving every penny possible is extremely important when you are planning to leave your job and become a full-time business owner.
+Saving every penny possible is extremely important when planning to leave your job and become a full-time business owner.
 The earlier you start, the better it is.

 There are several ways to ensure you save money and build a comfortable corpus.
-Rely on short-term investment options like savings account, mutual funds, certificates of deposit and individual short-term bonds to get quick returns.
-The best way out will be to consult a professional financial planning consultant who will be able to give you good investment options suited for your needs.
+First, rely on short-term investment options like savings account, mutual funds, certificates of deposit and individual short-term bonds to get quick returns.
+The best way out will be to consult a professional financial planning consultant who will give you good investment options suited for your needs.

 - Work to Earn More

 If possible, try to fit in a part-time job into your schedule.
 Alternatively, you can also work overtime and earn handsome overtime pay.

 If you are willing to explore other options, you can try online coaching, training or teaching stints.
 Skills, knowledge and experience in latest technology are much valued, and you can make good money by offering coaching or even tailoring your own courses.

 If you are creative and are capable of making unique and original stuff, consider designing handcrafted items, or vintage apparel or accessories, which you can sell on online marketplaces like Etsy, BriskSale, Rakuten or Newegg.

 Another benefit is learning the basics of running a small business venture, like controlling operating expenses, keeping overhead costs low, and managing inventory.
 You will also be able to pick up the basics of marketing and customer management from running an online business, which will help you later when you venture out on your own.